AgentXenial/sir-rgb-rat-cheese-simulator/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for the game.
 title: ''
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: AgentXenial

 ---